yared22/yared22/README.md

 📦 Inventory Management System – A system for managing stock efficiently using C#.

+📘 Bok Books – A sleek eBook platform for discovering and reading digital books.

+🏨 OfficeLink – A coworking space booking platform for freelancers and small teams.

+💊 DoseBuddy – A mobile medication reminder app built with Android Studio and Java to help users stay on track with their prescriptions.

 🌱 What I'm Learning

 Advanced React and state management